TheSoftwareHouse/babelsheet-js/docs-src/services.md

 `babelsheet generate --format ios --path ./translations` - generates translations in iOS format in `./translations` folder.

 ## Producer
 Producer is used to fetch translations file, convert it and then store it in a database.
-The process is wrapped in a scheduler which repeats the whole operation continuously every 5 minutes.
-Please note that if there are no proper environment variables such as `CLIENT_ID`, `CLIENT_SECRET` and `REFRESH_TOKEN` then producer is not able to work properly.
+The process is wrapped in a scheduler which repeats the whole operation continuously every 5 minutes by default.
+Please note that if there are no proper environment variables such as `CLIENT_ID`, `CLIENT_SECRET` and `REFRESH_TOKEN` then producer wont be able to work properly.
 In such case it runs a command responsible for obtaining those keys.

 You can run Producer in docker container - see [Docker](docker.md).